jaylenroope-afk/DiabetesRiskPredictor/README.md

 - /[data](https://github.com/jaylenroope-afk/DiabetesRiskPredictor/tree/main/data) - Contains raw and processed data, as well as summary statistics which was used in the calculation for diabetes risk
 - /[Tableau](https://github.com/jaylenroope-afk/DiabetesRiskPredictor/tree/main/Tableau) - Includes png and twbx files containing important visualizations
 - /[Risk Calculation](https://github.com/jaylenroope-afk/DiabetesRiskPredictor/tree/main/Risk%20Calculation) - Explains how the diabetes risk score was calculated
-- /[Presentation] - Slide deck used to present to stakeholders

 ---